PASSING OUT COPIES OF THE BOOK TO THE PEOPLE WHO ARE IN IT:

 "I was living with my parents," Jason says.
 "But things got a little too crowded.
 So, my mom asked me to leave.
 There were seven of us living in a single-wide mobile home.
 So, it was pretty crowded.

 "But while I was growing up, there were seven of us living in a twenty-nine-foot fifth-wheel trailer.
-So, I was used to being crowded.
+So, I was used to being crowded."We all got along pretty good."

 I ask Jason what’s the hardest part about being homeless for him.